boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 * a set of one or more connectivity constructs between subsets of these SDPs, and
 *  a set of service objectives for each SDP sending to each connectivity construct.

-Optionally, the underlying network can be customized to select a subset of resources that are suitable for the delivery of an IETF Network Slice service.
+In some deploymenets, the underlying network can be customized to select a subset of resources that are suitable for the delivery of an IETF Network Slice service.
 Such a customization can be achieved by creating a set of Network Resource Partitions (NRPs).

-Note that IETF Network Slices could be hosted directly on the underlay network (i.e., without requiring any NRP).
+In other deployments, IETF Network Slices can be hosted directly on the underlay network (i.e., without requiring any NRP).

 {{?I-D.ietf-teas-ietf-network-slices}} does not provide any recommendation about the technological means to realize an IETF Network Slice service.
 These considerations are deployment specific.